Skip to main content

 Pediatric Endocrinology

-Director, Prader Willi Syndrome Clinic; Assistant Professor of Pediatrics, University of Missouri-Kansas City School of Medicine
+Co-Director, Prader Willi Syndrome Clinic; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine